 Dollars and Cents#

 If and when the Halligan Water Supply Project is completed, it will have taken years from the official start of permitting (2006) and environmental studies through the end of construction.
 This doesn’t include the previous decades of pre-permitting studies that were conducted in the 1980s and 1990s.
-To date, over $20 million has been spent on environmental studies, federal permitting, preliminary design and land acquisition.

 - Fluctuations in labor and construction rates

 - Aspects of design that are not yet complete

 - Federal, state and county permitting processes that will not be complete for several years

 - Costs of easements and other access needed for the project

 The project cost does not include the cost of future operations and maintenance or long-term costs related to easements and other access needed for the project.
 Total project costs will continue to be refined as permitting and design progress and project uncertainties are reduced.

 Although the cost of water continues to rise in Northern Colorado, the Halligan Project remains the most cost-effective alternative to provide a safe and reliable water supply for Utilities’ existing and future customers.
 We will evaluate the cost-effectiveness of the project at each milestone, ensuring it is the best course of action for the cost.